saksaha/saksaha/externals/README.md

 # Externals

 Modules (of any sort) defined in this path are meant to be separated out from the codebase.

-The are usually kept here in their early phases to streamline the development process.
+Projects are usually kept here in their early phases and are expected to later separate out.